KelvinHere/Yoga_Milestone_4/testing.md

     },
 }
 ```

-- Result - Given the extra log information I was able to find the source of the 500 internal server error and correct it, the logging can now be activated by adding an enviromental EXTRA_LOGGING variable if needed.
+- Result - Given the extra log information I was able to find the source of the 500 internal server error and correct it, the logging can now be activated by adding an environment EXTRA_LOGGING variable if needed.
 ***
 - **No CSRF Token in static js file**